The Lives of Remarkable People: The failures of the popular series

 According to science fiction critic Roman Arbitman, the publishing house planned to publish a biography of the Strugatsky brothers, written by science fiction writer Ant Skalandis, in the series.
 However, a conflict with the editors arose over a detailed account of the lengthy process—taking eight years—behind the publication of "Roadside Picnic" by Molodaya Gvardiya in the 1970s.
 Consequently, Skalandis' extensive volume was published by AST, which received severe criticism, particularly regarding its tendency for "self-expression at the expense of the characters".
 A new contract for a biography of half the volume was subsequently signed with Gennady Prashkevich and Dmitry Volodikhin.
 Arbitman accused the authors—a professional novelist and a historian—of employing a consistent conspiracy theory and attempting to "marginalize their heroes."
 He also pointed out the poor quality of editorial work, citing factual inaccuracies such as the confusion between the 20th and 22nd Congresses of the CPSU.

 In 2010, 2010, a complex situation arose concerning the publication of a biography of Dovlatov, written by Valery Popov.
 The book was notable for lacking the traditional photograph of the protagonist on its cover, which was instead replaced by the inscription: "Here should have been a portrait of S. Dovlatov."
 This change was necessitated by the heirs' prohibition on reproducing any photographs of the writer or most of his correspondence.
 Alexander Shelukhin criticized the selection of figures in the series, especially given the sheer volume of biographies published after 2000—averaging 54 books per year.
 By the end of 2021, the series had published 2,173 biographies, with only 161 dedicated to women, highlighting a gender disparity (termed "patriarchal" by the critic).
 Among Russian (Soviet) figures, 1,381 were men compared to 116 women.
 The series featured personalities from 72 countries, with France following Russia as the most represented, featuring 122 individuals, followed by Great Britain and the United States with 79 each, and Germany with 60.
 Notably, Japan is absent from the series altogether.
 AShelukhin humorously noted the lack of a biography for Nobel Prize winner Pyotr Kapitsa, despite the presence of a book about his son.
 He also identified other "gaps" in the roster of personalities.
 From the critic's perspective, some included figures appeared to be "drawn by the ears", such as Ivan Antonovich and Anna Leopoldovna, who had not made significant historical contributions.

-The literary critic Sergei Belyakov explicitly stated it:
+The literary critic Sergei S. Belyakov explicitly stated it: